The Best Nordic Walking Poles: What to Look for Before You Buy

 Boot Tips

 The quality of the boot tips is more important than many people realize.
-Look for durable rubber tips rather than the small, hard plastic tips I often see on other brands of poles.
-Compared to plastic tips, substantial rubber tips provide better traction on pavement, absorb shock more effectively, and create a quieter, smoother walking experience.
-Cheaper plastic tips tend to wear out more quickly and don’t offer the same soft, bouncy landing.
+Look for durable rubber boot tips rather than the smaller tips I often see on non-Urban Poling poles.
+Bigger rubber boot tips provide better traction on pavement, absorb shock more effectively, and create a quieter, smoother walking experience.
+Cheaper smaller boot tips tend to wear out more quickly and don’t offer the same soft, bouncy landing.

 Adjustable Poles

-Unless you’re a super-serious or professional Nordic walker, adjustable poles are always the best choice.
-They allow you to finetune their length and make it easy to share them with others who are a different height than you They also telescope to a shorter length, making them easy to fit into a backpack or store when not in use.
+Unless you’re professional Nordic walker, adjustable poles are always the best choice.
+They allow you to finetune their length and make it easy to share them with others who are a different height than you They also telescope to a shorter length, making them easy to fit into a backpack and to store when not in use.

 Brand and Quality